Chronic Fatigue Syndrome (CFS): Causes, Symptoms, Treatment 2026

 🧠 6.
 Mental Health and Stress Link

-Research shows a connection between stress and symptom severity.
+Research shows a connection between stress and symptoms.

 Possible Complications and Long-Term Risks of CFS